SiteRelEnby/anduril2/README.md

 * Possibly move momentary opposite channel to a higher button combo and the turbo shortcuts down (after some use of this fw, have discovered I use those more than momentary opposite at current ramp level)
 * New aux modes
 * New mode shortcuts
+* Option to delay momentary moon/memory from lock by at least RELEASE_TIMEOUT to match configurability of B_TIMING_ON
 * Additional configuration options
 * Fix a few kludges
 * Some kind of script to automatically make a custom build with the user's preferred config the factory reset default?